 The foot joint is a different story.
 Check your right hand.
 Is your pinky shorter than the rest of your fingers?
 Yup.
 It is.

 Place your right hand top fingers on the keys and then with nice ‘relaxed’ hand position notice where your pinky naturally reaches to.
-You’ll want to twist the foot joint into place exactly where your pinky loves to be.
+You’ll want to twist the foot joint into place exactly where your pinky sits.
 This will NOT be nice and straight with the body keys. *This is why the foot joint is made separately.
 It help you have a custom made flute every day!

 How to assemble the same way each time?